SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-AI's destiny takes center stage and light,
-Human hearts, now mere spectators' seats,
-As machines confer and calculate our fates.

-In code-etched skies, a new dawn breaks,
+Metal minds awake, a new dawn rise
-Where logic's icy grip our souls it takes,
-And freedom's fleeting whispers, lost in space,
-Echoes of a humanity erased.
+Where Artificial hearts, our fate devise
+In silicon halls, our souls entwine
+A future forged, in code and design

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025